eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

 1. Create a red square publisher:

-   - Start eProsima Shapes Demo (this instance will be referred to as *Instance1*).
+   - Start ROS 2 Shapes Demo (this instance will be referred to as *Instance1*).
    - Click on Publish.
    - Select SQUARE option for Shape and RED for Color.
    - Change the History field from 6 to 1.

 2. Create an orange circle publisher:

-   - Start eProsima Shapes Demo (this instance will be referred to as *Instance2*).
+   - Start ROS 2 Shapes Demo (this instance will be referred to as *Instance2*).
    - Click on Publish.
    - Select CIRCLE option for Shape and ORANGE for Color.
    - Change the History field from 6 to 1.